Education & Training

 How to implement the Early Years Foundation Stage (EYFS) framework in your childcare setting.
 Covers safeguarding, staff ratios, qualifications, learning areas, assessment, and Ofsted inspection preparation.

 Ofsted inspects your EYFS compliance during registration and routine inspections.
-Understanding and implementing the EYFS correctly is essential for achieving a Good or Outstanding rating.
+Understanding and implementing the EYFS correctly is essential to strong grades across your inspection report card.

 What is the EYFS framework?